 Zero-sum

-Statist governments are zero-sum because Statist governments distribute, while the private sectors produce.
+Statist governments are zero-sum because they distribute while the private sector produces.
 When the private sector is weakened to the point that it is no longer economically effective, the Statist replacement of distribution is zero-sum.

-The private sector is not zero-sum because when consumer demand for a product exceeds the available supply of that product, other companies arise and provide more of that product, thereby increasing supply and lowering product cost.
+The private sector is not zero-sum because when consumer demand for a product exceeds the available supply, other companies arise and provide more of that product, thereby increasing supply and lowering product cost.

 To return to the example of my son’s photographic business, he’s able to make money photographing people only because his service meets a demand.
 This he did on his own without governmental intervention.
-My son can then, with the money he earns, purchase other goods and services from other people’s businesses.
+My son can then purchase other goods and services from other people’s businesses with the money he earns.

 One of my daughters is both a music tutor and a math tutor.
 The money she makes from her labor is significant.
 People voluntarily pay her for her services.
 Both she and her clients benefit.